 Construction Heart– Con Heart is less expensive than Clear Heart.
 A limited number of knots and some defects are present.

-Deck Heart - Deck Heart has similar appearance and use as Construction Heart but is also graded for strength.
+Deck Heart - Deck Heart has a similar appearance and use as Construction Heart, but is also graded for strength.
 Deck Heart is only available in 2x4 and 2x6.

 Clear – Clear Garden exhibits the same general characteristics as Clear Heart except that sapwood is present.
 It is normally certified Kiln-dried.
 Garden grades should not be used for decks.